hero media

 7. JŌJI

-Best for: The sloppy JŌJI, a wagyu patty with a mince sauce, American cheese and pickles.
+Best for: The JŌJI burger: a wagyu patty with American cheese and pickles.

 The vibes at JŌJI should be heritage listed.
-Chef Kihoon Kim leads the sushi offering at this sleek rooftop bar which is packed to the rafters with smug office workers who live in Sydney’s CBD.
-You’ll find them here scarfing down duck katso sandos with bulldog sauce on a school night.
-Or the Koji lamb cutlets with pickled daikon and sansho.
-Arrive here without a plan and rethink your indifference to eggplant, which is grilled on the robata until velvety and doused in a dark, rich shoyu.
-The same technical fixations apparent in the preparation of ‘raw, not raw and robata’ dishes designed by executive chef Paul Farag are evident with the cocktails.
-Increase your devotion to the DJ spinning groovy tunes in the corner over a few Bamboo cocktails (tequila, dry vermouth and tomato) and bar bites.
+Chef Kihoon Kim leads the sushi offering at this sleek rooftop restaurant packed with smug office workers who live in Sydney’s CBD.
+Find them here scarfing down beef katsu sandos or Koji spatchcock and yuzukosho.
+Rethink your indifference to eggplant here, grilled on the robata until velvety and doused in black garlic.
+The same technical fixations apparent in the preparation of the ingredient-led dishes designed by head chef Kihoon Kim are evident with the cocktails.
+Executive chef Erik Ortolani has also curated a menu of shareable dishes for every occasion and that includes late night bites.
 Pass the tagadoshi!
-Executive chef Erik Ortolani has curated a menu of shareable dishes for every occasion and that includes late night bites.

 Atmosphere: Energetic rooftop boozer for basking